 I am on the edge of the crowd, at the periphery; but I belong to it.
 I am attached to it by one of my extremities, a hand or a foot.
 I know that the periphery is the only place I can be, that I would die if I let myself be drawn into the center of the fray, but just as certainly if I let go of the crowd.
 This is not an easy position to stay in.
 It is even very difficult to hold, for these beings are in constant motion and their movements are unpredictable and follow no rhythm.
 They swirl, go north, then suddenly east; none of the individuals in the crowd remains in the same place in relation to the others.
 So I too am in perpetual motion; all this demands a high level of tension, but it gives me a feeling of violent, almost vertiginous happiness.²

 Performance Space Positions

 This stage position is any number of structured, linear, or neat formations that tend to be predictable.

 This type of stage position looks more random or chaotic, and appears to further approach the appearance of nature.
 Contrasting levels (low, medium, high) are also recommended.

 Rhizome Lee proposed three roles within the cobody: (1) Initiator; (2) Promoter; (3) Follower.³

 Having been inspired by carcinogensis (the spread of cancer cells), he found the same crowd dynamic often happened within a group of dancers.
 First, there is an initiator, which can be like the initial cancer cell.
 This initiator takes on a certain qualia.
 Everybody has these initiator cancer cells, but our varying states of immunity do not allow for the process to get any further (at promoter level).
-A promoter resonates with the qualia of the initiator and bolds the qualia further so that the general followers are more likely to resonate with the qualia.

 We can mirror another and use various types of symmetries.